 - As of Jan.
-29, 2018, closed transactions or signed contracts to sell more than 90 percent of oil and gas properties for aggregate value of approximately \$75 million - > Agreements executed to sell all operated properties - > Bids received in February for remaining non-operated assets - > Sales process expected to be concluded by mid-year 2018 - On Nov.
+29, 2018, closed transactions or signed contracts to sell more than 90 percent of oil and gas properties for aggregate value of approximately \$75 million - Agreements executed to sell all operated properties - Only non-operated assets of minimal value remaining to be sold by mid-year 2018 - On Nov.
 1, board of directors approved sale of all remaining oil and gas assets and exit of the oil and gas business; segment reported as discontinued operations